 We’ve compiled a list of pros and cons for both front and top loader washing machines.
 The bottom line is, however, that neither one is significantly better than the other – it truly depends on your individual requirements and preference.
-The main difference is that front loaders have a horizontally mounted drum which allows gravity to move the laundry around, whilst the drum of a top loader is mounted vertically and uses a centrally mounted ‘agitator’ pole to move the clothes.
+The main difference is that a front loader has a horizontally mounted drum which allows gravity to move the laundry around, whilst the drum of a top loader is mounted vertically and uses a centrally mounted ‘agitator’ pole to move the clothes.
 In a nutshell:

-- Front loaders: More compact, more water and energy efficient, and often considered to produce better cleaning results.
+- Front loaders: More compact, more water and energy-efficient, and often considered to produce better cleaning results.

-- Top loaders: Generally cheaper to buy, have faster cycle times, and are a lot more flexible (i.e. you can add clothes mid-wash).
+- Top loaders: Generally cheaper to buy, have faster cycle times and are a lot more flexible (i.e. you can add clothes mid-wash).

 What handy features do washing machines have?

 Smart controls like automatic load sensors are now a common feature in many new washing machines, proving that there’s more to washing clothes than water, detergent, and a spinning drum.
 Here are a few standard features to expect.

 One of the most common features on washing machines is a variable timer that allows you to control the duration of the washing cycle, as well as set a delayed start time.
 This can be useful for taking advantage of off-peak electricity rates if you have them.
 Getting into the habit of setting your machine to start when electricity is cheaper could save you a tidy sum in the long-term.